heptarch/heptarch.github.io/drafts/demon.md

 After the lecture is finished, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time?"
-He has an inexplicable vision of the sun at dawn, just about to crest the horizon.
-"Ah, of course, of course child.
+He has a sudden vision of the sun at dawn, just about to crest the horizon.
+"Of course child.
 How can I help?"

 <p align="center">
   ⁂